KaZenn-7/KaZenn-7/README.md

-- 👋 Hi, I’m @KaZenn-7
+- 👋 Hi, I’m ramo s(@KaZenn-7)
-- 👀 I’m interested in whatsapp bots
+- 👀 I’m interested in nodejs
-- 🌱 I’m currently learning multi device whatsapp bots
+- 🌱 I’m currently working on a pokemon whatsapp bot
-- 💞️ I’m looking to collaborate on projects for multi device
-- 📫 Reach me on wa.me/5511985322636
+- 📫 Reach me on ramodev.s155@gmail.com

 <!---
 KaZenn-7/KaZenn-7 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.